The Kissing Hand Story-related Math Pack for Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-I included a FREE 37-page long The Kissing Hand Math Pack with nine different fun and educational math activities that you can use with your preschoolers in your classroom or at home, to go along with this story.
+I included a FREE 37-page The Kissing Hand Math Pack with nine fun, educational math activities you can use with your preschoolers in your classroom or at home to go along with this story.
 You can get it at the end of this post.

 Benefits of Teaching Math to Preschoolers